hrushikeshrv/ocw/6.046/lec2.md

 Our lower median is the element with rank floor(n+1 / 2) and our upper median is the element with rank ceiling(n+1 / 2).
 We define a selection routine that will select the element with some rank.
 We can then find the median by just calling the select routine on the rank of the median.

 The select routine first chooses an element in the array, x.
-We donít choose this number randomly, but use a complex subroutine to choose x cleverly.
+We don‚Äôt choose this number randomly, but use a complex subroutine to choose x cleverly.
 Once we have chosen x, we divide the set of elements into two sub arrays.
 We iterate through the array and compare each element with x.
 We put all the elements less than or equal to x in the left array, and the elements greater than x in the right array.